Group Steering: Approaches Based on Power Moments: Introduction

-In this paper we provide what can be regarded as the first computable and implementable solution to the distribution steering problem of the discrete-time linear system within limited steps by power moments, where the specified initial and terminal distributions, including probability densities and occupation measures of the agents, are arbitrary (only assuming the existence of first several orders of power moments).
 The paper is organized as follows.
-In Section 2, we propose a moment system representation as a counterpart of the discrete-time linear system.
-Subsequently, we introduce a problem definition for group steering based on the moment system.
+In Section 2, we prove a moment system representation as a counterpart of the discrete-time linear system.
+Subsequently, we introduce a problem formulation for group steering based on the moment system.
 Unlike conventional control problems, the positivity of Hankel matrices for both control inputs and system states' moments is required, posing challenges for standard approaches such as optimal control.
 In the context of general distribution steering, as considered in \cite{sivaramakrishnan2022distribution}, the system trajectory is predetermined.
 We propose an empirical scheme for determining the system trajectory.
 Additionally, we employ a density parametrization algorithm from our prior work \cite{wu2023non} to realize control inputs as analytic functions using power moments.
-The results mentioned above were presented at the IFAC World Congress 2023 \cite{wu2023density}.
-This paper delves into more comprehensive quantitative analyses of the proposed density steering problem, and extends its applicability to steering vast groups of agents in real-world scenarios.
 With the number of moment terms used approaching infinity, we propose that the terminal distribution obtained by the proposed steering scheme converges almost everywhere to the desired one.
 The density steering problem is intrinsically infinite-dimensional, where densities are not assumed to adhere to specific functions.
 Since the number of power moments we utilize is finite, the presence of errors in the terminal density is inevitable.
 Consequently, we propose a tight upper bound for the error of the terminal density relative to the specified one.
-Building upon the density-steering algorithm outlined in Section 2, we introduce an algorithm for steering a finite number of agents characterized as an occupation measure.
-Each agent's control input is determined by drawing independent and identically distributed (i.i.d.) samples from the realized control functions, facilitated by an acceptance-rejection sampling strategy.
-Finally, we provide six examples to validate the effectiveness of the two proposed steering algorithms.
-The examples encompass densities such as Gaussian distributions, mixtures of Gaussians, mixtures of generalized logistic distributions, and mixtures of Laplacians.
+Building upon the density-steering algorithm outlined in Section 2, we introduce an algorithm for steering a finite number of agents characterized as an occupation measure in Section 3.
+The control input for each agent is generated by sampling independent and identically distributed (i.i.d.) values from the realized control functions, facilitated by an acceptance-rejection sampling technique.
+It ensures the high scalability of the algorithm, even when handling a significant number of agents.
+In Section 4, we provide four examples to validate the effectiveness of the two proposed steering algorithms.
+The examples encompass complicated mixtures of distributions.